Pop quiz time!

 STEP 3: Retargeting: For When CRM’s fail

-The importance of a full and complete auto responder has been made very clear.
+The importance of a full and complete CRM with an auto-responder sequence has been made very clear in case study after case study.
 This is one of your most important assets for lead generation and creating raving fan customers.

 However, what if you never get an email address?